W0lfySec/HTB-Writeups/Machines/Windows/Hard/Proper/Proper.md

 // Lets try to remove 'h' parameter

-// Now we get the same error but this time we get also with crash details
+// Now we get the same error but this time we get also crash details

 ![Image 7]()